Víctor Rivero

 Víctor Javier Rivero Faccioli (born 15 March 1980) is a Chilean football manager and former player who played as a goalkeeper, currently in charge of Deportes Limache.

-Career
+Playing career

 As a youth player, Rivero was with Santiago Wanderers.
 At senior level, he played for Municipal Limache, San Luis de Quillota and Unión La Calera.

+Coaching career

 After three seasons as assistant coach and leading San Luis de Quillota, Everton de Viña del Mar and Rangers de Talca, he had a successful stint with Unión La Calera in 2017 winning the 2017 Transición of the Primera B.

 In 2023, he signed with Deportes Limache in the Segunda División Profesional de Chile.
 At the end of 2023, he shortly assumed as coach of Unión San Felipe for the promotion mini-league, returning to Deportes Limache for the next season.